 Actual allocation of financial resources is not a contentious issue because budget management is the result of consultation with constituents.
 Participative planning brings about an acceptable consensus.
 Financial management at GCC harnesses the College's governance structure that provides constituencies with appropriate opportunities to participate in the development of institutional plans and budgets.
 The Resources, Planning and Facilities (RPF) Committee reviews the Physical Master Plan and a list of campus-wide capital improvement projects (CIPs).
-CIP needs are solicited from the campus community during spring semester of each year for the following year.
-RPF Committee makes recommendations on prioritizing CIPs, including those that have the greatest impact on student learning outcomes.
-The Committee plays an important role in the College's financial planning and budget development process, and serves as the forum for the discussion about concerns and issues regarding needed resources and facilities.
-Members of the RPF Committee represent all the stakeholders of the campus community.
+CIP needs are solicited from the campus community in the Spring semester of each year for the following year.
+RPF Committee makes recommendations on prioritizing CIPs, including those that have great impact on student learning outcomes.
+The Committee plays an important role in the